CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 When deploying your Agents, they will need to have the Agent API key match one of the API Keys that are registered in the Agents Database within CluedIn.
 The API key must be associated with the Organization ID of the account that is running the Agent.

 The simplest way to setup an agent is to remove the ServerComponent folder from CluedIn, leaving only the Agent folder.
 In container.config, you have to make sure that the URLs are correct (e.g. AgentServerUrl should have the value of the CluedIn's API endpoint).
+The crawlers must be installed in the CluedIn Server as well as on the Agent.
+However the Agent must not contain the Provider component of the crawlers.
+The agent is started the same way as the CluedIn Server.

 For communication, Agents cannot receive incoming messages but rather uses a polling mechanism to talk with the CluedIn Server.
 In this way, other systems cannot instruct the Agents with a Job to run.
 The Agents will post data, logs and health statistics back to the CluedIn server so that CluedIn has knowledge of what is running within the Agents and any possible issues that could be happening.